-Here’s What You’re Allowed to Gift Flight Attendants
+Are You Allowed to Give Flight Attendants Gifts?

-In general, gifts are appreciated but not mandatory.
-“Gifts aren’t necessary but it’s the kind thought that counts,” Betty Thesky, a flight attendant for a major U.S. airline and author of Betty in the Sky With a Suitcase: Hilarious Stories of Air Travel by the World’s Favorite Flight Attendant told Reader’s Digest.
-“You don’t need to bring a gift but a bag of peanut M&M’s costs almost nothing.
+Yes, it’s okay to give certain gifts to flight attendants.
+In general, flight attendant gifts are appreciated but not mandatory.
+“Gifts aren’t necessary, but it’s the kind thought that counts,” Betty Thesky, a flight attendant for a major U.S. airline and author of Betty in the Sky with a Suitcase: Hilarious Stories of Air Travel by the World’s Favorite Flight Attendant, told Reader’s Digest.
+“You don’t need to bring a gift, but a bag of peanut M&M’s costs almost nothing.
 The flight attendants will remember you and be extra nice to you.
 I like to say we’re cheap dates.”

 If you’re going to give a gift to a flight attendant, Poole says flight attendants are able to accept anything that’s sealed and hasn’t been tampered with, like wrapped chocolate and candy.
 “Sometimes passengers will drop off a box of chocolates with the purser or first-class flight attendant and ask them to share with the rest of the crew,” says Poole.
 “On bigger planes, sometimes passengers will drop off a gift in each cabin: first, business, and coach.
 It’s usually candy or chocolates.
 Sometimes we get Starbucks gift cards.
 It’s best to bring wrapped store-bought items because we can’t accept homemade treats.”

 Gifts on flights aren’t always reserved for flight attendants.
-Sometimes, passengers give gifts to other passengers, too.
-“I’ve only seen it twice but, parents with babies made little gift bags of candy and earplugs for the people sitting around their potential crying child,” says Thesky.
-“One had a little note saying they would do their best to keep the little one happy but please forgive them in advance if we are unable to keep our little bundle of joy quiet.”
+Sometimes passengers give gifts to other passengers too.
+“I’ve only seen it twice, but parents with babies made little gift bags of candy and earplugs for the people sitting around their potential crying child,” says Thesky.
+“One had a little note saying they would do their best to keep the little one happy, but please forgive us in advance if we are unable to keep our little bundle of joy quiet.”